dfhoughton/drafts/writings/going_on.md

 Here is a story about me as a little boy.

 I lived in Annandale, Virginia, in Fairfax County.
 Up the street from me was Wakefield Forest Elementary School, where I was a student.
-I'm not sure just what year this was when the event I'm about to narrate happened, but it was before I was in the 5th grade, because I left Wakefield Forest for a different school, Pine Ridge, in the 5th grade.
+I'm not sure just what year it was when the event I'm about to narrate happened, but it was before I was in the 5th grade, because I left Wakefield Forest for a different school, Pine Ridge, in the 5th grade.
 I think it was before the 4th grade as well, because in the 4th grade I was growing alienated from my friends at Wakefield Forest, and at the time in question I was not yet alienated.
 In fact, I did not yet have many of the friends I was to grow alienated from.
 It may have been when I was in the 2nd grade.
 In short, I was very young.

-My best friend since kindergarten was John Brennan.
-He lived in Truro, a planned development organized around parks, trails, and a central recreation area with a swimming pool.
+My best friend since kindergarten was John B. He lived in Truro, a planned development organized around parks, trails, and a central recreation area with a swimming pool.
 The houses were all of a fixed number of plans, maybe just four or five.
 They all had similar, tasteful exteriors and landscaping: dark brown wood siding and brick.
 Central courtyards were a theme.
 Cul-de-sacs (culs-de-sac) were a theme.
 The streets curved and wound organically.

 I lived in a older neighborhood with a more rectilinear street plan.
 The houses all looked similar, but only because the people who built them all had similar, middle class taste.
 If some central planner planned it, it wasn't someone looking to create a theme other than continuing home sales.